-The title is a kind of weak ripoff from the Seinfeld-ian Pimple Popper MD, but still, it’s fairly apt.
+Pill Popper RN is a kind of weak ripoff from the Seinfeld-ian Pimple Popper MD, but still, it’s fairly apt.
 I have major depressive disorder, and I take a boatload of pills.
 Because my memory isn’t that great and I don’t want to forget to take them, I have them all laid out on a shelf in my bookcase.
-If anyone comes into my living room chances are they’ll notice the mini pharmacy I’ve got going on, but I am so beyond caring about what people think about that.
+If anyone comes into my living room, chances are they’ll notice the mini pharmacy I’ve got going on, but I am so beyond caring about what people think about that.

-In this post I’m going to break down the various things I’m putting into my body to try and stay afloat with my depression.
-Medications will never be all of the picture, but for me they are an important part of my treatment plan.
+In this post.
+I’ll break down the various things I’m putting into my body to try and stay afloat with my depression.
+Medications will never be all of the picture, but for me they’re an important part of my treatment plan.

 Quetiapine 600mg: Atypical antipsychotics are also effective for treatment augmentation in depression.
 Of the ones I have tried, quetiapine has been most effective for me.
 It helps with my mood and is very reliable for getting to sleep.

 Dextroamphetamine 15mg: I first tried dextroamphetamine a year and a half ago when I was really slowed down, in both movement and thinking.
 It helped, but I wasn’t keen on taking it any longer than needed, so I only took it for about a month.
 I restarted it earlier this year when I got really slowed down again.
 It helped, but when I tried to decrease the dose my mood dropped.